Exploring Born-Infeld f(T) teleparallel gravity through accretion disk dynamics: Results and discussion

 The top panel of Figure \ref{fig:data} compares the prediction of the theoretical model for $\lambda=400$ to the observational data for the low-spin X-ray black hole binary MAXI $J1820 + 070$ \cite{10.1093/mnras/stab945} which is consistent with Eq.
 (2.3) \ref{eq:fTBImetric}.
 The model successfully captures the overall shape and key features of the data within the range $\nu/\nu_{\rm peak}\leq 2$, particularly near the peak, where the agreement is strongest.
 This shows the model’s ability to describe the physical processes relevant to the low-frequency regime.
 However, we limit our analysis to $\nu/\nu_{\rm peak}\leq 2$ as the model does not account for additional physical mechanisms that dominate at higher frequencies.
 Addressing the high-frequency regime would require extending the model, for instance, with a power-law component, to account for the observed trends.

 The middle panel of Figure \ref{fig:data} presents the unbinned residuals, offering a detailed view of the individual deviations between the model and the data.
 We notice that the models with different $\lambda \gtrsim 100$ are all broadly consistent with these residuals.

-Finally, in the bottom panel, we bin the residuals to clearly contrast the current observational sensitivity with the deviations expected due to TBI gravity.
-Each bin averages every twenty residuals, with errorbars representing the statistical error on the mean.
-While our goal is not to provided a detailed fit, which involves marginalizing over astrophysical and modified gravity parameters, we can see that current observations are sensitive to values of $\lambda \lesssim$ few hundred.
+Finally, the binned residuals (bottom panel of Figure \ref{fig:data}) provide a direct estimate of the statistical leverage of current data on the finite-$\lambda$ spectral distortions in the band $\nu/\nu_{\rm peak}\le 2$.
+In this range, the expected deviations from the Schwarzschild spectrum are ${\cal O}(1)$ in units of the observational uncertainty for $\lambda\sim 10^2$, and drop below the sub-$\sigma$ level for $\lambda \gtrsim 400$.
+This motivates a dedicated continuum-fitting analysis that marginalizes over the usual disk and system parameters to translate this sensitivity into a robust constraint on $\lambda$ (or equivalently on $\tilde{\Lambda}$).